mukil/dm4-sign-up/README.md

 *    the mailbox emails are sent from
 *    the administrators mailbox where the system sends notifications to
 *    the flag `Email Confirmation Required` is there to decide whether to involve Emails at all
+*    the workspace a user becomes automatically member of when signing up is now configurable<br/>
+     this is reflected in _Association_ between the sign-up configuration topic and the workspace
+*    the `API Activation` options (namely _API Enabled_, _API Description_, _API Details_, _API Workspace URI_)
+     allow for setting up a second workspace membership which user can opt-in via the new `/sign-up/edit` page
+*    the home page url (redirecting after log-out) and the start page url (redirecting after login) are new options and come with respective configurable messages/labels which are displayed by the UI when redirecting

-This configuration topic is associated with the "Plugin" topic representing this plugin.
+A configuration topic is associated with the "Plugin" topic representing this plugin upon installation and can be altered by user `admin`.

 ## Licensed under the GPL License 3.0